Lisp-Stat/array-operations/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the MS-PL License.
 See [LICENSE](LICENSE.md) for more information.

+## Notes

+Expect spurious warnings from SBCL related to 'deleting unreachable code' when running the tests.
+The tests it's warning about _do_ run and we haven't had the time to debug SBCL's warnings.

 <!-- CONTACT -->
 ## Contact